QuerZamora/IRWA_G102_2/README.md

-Universitat Pompeu Fabra de barcelona
+Universitat Pompeu Fabra de barcelona -

-RIAW Subject 2024 - 2025
+RIAW Subject 2024/2025 -
 group G102-2

-Roger Sola

-Queralt Zamora
+Roger Sola and Queralt Zamora

 This is the repository where you can find all the files refered to the different 4 parts of the lab of this subject.